 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-In recent years, people have become more and more conscious of how their lifestyles impact the environment, but have they considered the impact of their death?
+In recent years, people have become more and more conscious of how their lifestyles impact the environment, and some people are even considering the impact of their death and burial once they pass.
+But what is a green burial and how can you make your funeral arrangements more eco friendly?
 Well, here are some ideas on how to make your funeral zero waste.

-- 10 Ideas to Make Your Funeral Zero Waste
+- What Is A Green Burial?
+Here Are 10 Ideas to Make Your Funeral Zero Waste

 - How Do You Pull Off a Zero Waste Funeral?